 (13) Any individual or organisation may lodge a written proposal for naming rights to the Director, Office of Development.
 Proposals must include detailed relevant information about the name proposed, including where appropriate information about the person and their contribution to or association with the University of Western Sydney, and any financial contribution.
 Proposers should refer the Section 5 - Guidelines when considering a proposal.

 (14) The Director, Office of Development will assess proposals for naming and will prepare and manage any submission regarding the naming proposal, including a recommendation on the life of the naming rights.
 The Director, Office of Development may reject a proposal which does not meet the requirements of this policy or is inconsistent with University policies , is frivolous.

-(15) UWS Development will liaise with and manage the relationship with the proposer and/or benefactor on behalf of the University.
+(15) The Office of Advancement and Alumnii will liaise with and manage the relationship with the proposer and/or benefactor on behalf of the University.

-(16) In assessing a proposal or preparing a submission, UWS Development will consult with key areas relevant to the proposal, including as follows:
+(16) In assessing a proposal or preparing a submission, the Office of Advancement and Alumni will consult with key areas relevant to the proposal, including as follows:

 Note: Where a naming proposal is of an historical nature the University Archivist should also be consulted.

 (17) Where a proposal includes an Indigenous Australian name or wording, appropriate University and community consultation must be undertaken.
 This may include seeking advice from the Indigenous Advisory Council, Badanami Centre for Indigenous Education, Indigenous Australian staff and students and/or other community consultation processes.

 (18) The proposal will include a recommendation regarding the length of time that the naming rights will be in place.
 Naming rights would usually be approved for the life of the property, organisational unit, academic position or scholarship/prize but they may be approved for any period of time depending on the nature of the item and the reason for naming.